Some of the links in this post may be affiliate links. See our disclosure for more info.

 You will never stop wanting more until you allow yourself to have what you already have.
 To take it in.
 Savor it.
 Now is a good time to do that.Geneen Roth, Author

 6. You find yourself regularly coming to blows with the people you care about

 If you constantly disagree with the people you love, it is a good sign that your mindset may need work, especially if you trust those people and respect and value their opinions.

 Your arguments with them may reflect more on you than on them.
 Try to see where they are coming from—it could change your mind for the better.

 7. You think about what you “have to” do instead of what you “get to” do

-Work feeds you and keeps you alive, and keeps the enjoyable things in your life accessible.
+Work feeds you, keeps you alive, and makes the enjoyable things in your life accessible.
 So remember to appreciate your work, even when it feels burdensome!

 8. You see yourself as a victim

 The problem with seeing yourself as a victim doesn’t come from the fact that it is necessarily inaccurate—sometimes, you really have been victimized by bad people or unfortunate circumstances.